MicrosoftDocs/learn/learn-pr/azure/implement-firewall-load-balancer/includes/5-implement-slb-azure-stack-hci.md

-Now that you have a better understanding of different software-based, load balancing options available in Azure Stack HCI, you want to conclude your proof of concept by testing the most common scenarios you expect to encounter in your production environment.
+Now that you have a better understanding of different software-based, load-balancing options available in Azure Stack HCI, you want to conclude your proof of concept by testing the most common scenarios you expect to encounter in your production environment.
 These scenarios include internal load balancing and NAT-based access to virtualized workloads.

 ## Implement SLB in SDN